Anton Bakker

 Rose Gold with Garnets

-Unique - request for display
+Unique - Request for Display

 Anton Bakker is a contemporary artist specializing in sculpture and its digital possibilities.
 He has been influenced by the people and experiences of his life in the Netherlands, France, and in the United States, where his artistic practice has been based for more than 30 years.